AnactaciaLomtadze/AnactaciaLomtadze/README.md

 <h1 align="center">Hi!
 I'm Anactacia 👋</h1>

 # 💫 About Me:
-I am a second-year computer science student at Constructor University, aspiring to become a proficient software engineer, cybersecurity expert.
+I am a second-year computer science student at Constructor University, aspiring to become a proficient software engineer.

 ## 🚀 What I'm Up To
-- 🤖 Exploring Software Engineering, Mobile Development and cybersecurity
+- 🤖 Exploring Software Engineering and Mobile Development
 - 💻 Currently working on BeatBond...
 - 🖐️ Love to collaborate